guygregory/modelmeters.com/README.md

 ### Architecture Flow

 1. **Daily Data Collection**: GitHub Actions automatically downloads the latest Azure pricing data using the Azure Retail Prices API
-2. **Data Processing**: The raw pricing data is filtered for AI/Cognitive Services and split into monthly segments
+2. **Data Processing**: The raw pricing data is split into segments based on the pricing `startDate` value
-3. **AI Enhancement**: Azure OpenAI (via Azure AI Foundry) generates intelligent summaries of pricing changes using the Model Context Protocol (MCP) with Microsoft Learn documentation
+3. **AI Enhancement**: Azure OpenAI (via Azure AI Foundry) generates intelligent summaries of the latest pricing changes, using Model Context Protocol (MCP) to include Microsoft Learn documentation
-4. **Web Deployment**: The processed data and summaries are automatically deployed to Azure Static Web Apps
+4. **Web Deployment**: The processed data and summaries are automatically deployed to Azure Static Web Apps using GitHub Actions
 5. **User Interface**: A responsive web interface allows users to explore pricing data and AI-generated insights

 ### Key Automation Features

 - **GitHub Actions Workflow**: Runs daily at midnight UTC to check for pricing updates
-- **Intelligent Change Detection**: Only triggers deployments when actual pricing changes are detected using SHA256 hash comparison
 - **AI-Powered Summaries**: Leverages Azure OpenAI to generate concise, factual summaries of pricing changes grouped by model provider
-- **Documentation Integration**: Uses Microsoft Learn MCP Server to automatically include relevant documentation links
+- **Documentation Integration**: Uses [Microsoft Learn MCP Server](https://github.com/microsoftdocs/mcp) to automatically include relevant documentation links
-- **Multi-format Output**: Provides both raw pricing data (NDJSON) and processed summaries (Markdown)

 ## Who Would Benefit From This?

-This sample is designed to help Microsoft partners understand how they can:
+This sample is designed to help Microsoft partners (and their customers) understand how they can:

 - **Use GitHub and GitHub Copilot** to rapidly build a simple AI agent for data processing
 - **Combine GitHub Actions with Azure AI Foundry** to automate repeatable tasks at scale